Clarence Love

 Clarence Eugene Love (born June 16, 1976) is an American former professional football player who was a safety in the National Football League (NFL).
 Love starred at local Jackson High School and was a member of the Jackson Citizen Patriot's Dream Team.
 Love played college football for the Toledo Rockets and was selected by the Philadelphia Eagles in the fourth round of the 1998 NFL draft.
 He played with the Eagles (1998), the Baltimore Ravens (1999–2000), and the Oakland Raiders (2002–2004).
 Love won Super Bowl XXXV with the Baltimore Ravens.
 Love graduated in 1993 at Jackson High School.

+College career

+Love attended University of Toledo, where he played for coach Gary Pinkel's Toledo team from 1994 to 1997.

+A cornerback, Love started for three years at Toledo, recording 209 tackles and six interceptions.
+He won a championship in Toledo (MAC title, 1995).